-• Apply a multidisciplinary approach to the task of researching organizational problems, issues, and opportunities.

-- Analyze information, solve problems, and make decisions across a broad range of management positions from a holistic, global orientation. - Understand and apply important management concepts and theories from several disciplines. - Effectively compare different strategies and operations for businesses, not-for-profit, and governmental organizations in determining the best alternative from a number of possibilities. - Understand the global dimensions of various tasks: managing business, not-for-profit, and governmental organizations (including appreciating key theories, concepts, and processes); analyzing global competition and competitive strategies; detecting important trends in international ventures; marketing, financing, and managing human resources; and integrating the emerging online marketplace into overall organizational strategies. - Understand and use the benefits of a multicultural, multinational organization: the increased talent pool of a fully integrated organization; the greater insight gained from considering international political customs and protocols, communicating across cultures, developing relationships with key government departments and officials, and working with national and international law and regulations; and the increased organizational synergies of intimate business and organizational relationships, alliances, joint ventures, and partnerships. - Develop effective written and oral communication consistent with the management and professional environment.
+- Use a multidisciplinary approach in researching organizational problems, issues, and opportunities. - Analyze information, solve problems, and make decisions from a holistic, global perspective. - Understand and apply important management concepts and theories from several disciplines. - Evaluate various strategies and operations for businesses, not-for-profit, and governmental organizations to determine the best approach. - Explain the global dimensions of various tasks: managing business, not-for-profit, and governmental organizations; analyzing global competition and competitive strategies; detecting important trends in international ventures; marketing, financing, and managing human resources; and integrating the emerging online marketplace into overall organizational strategies. - Assess the significance of a multicultural, multinational organization. - Develop effective written and oral communication consistent with the management and professional environment.

 A minor in management studies requires the completion of 15 semester hours of coursework in management studies, drawn from various disciplines as appropriate; at least 9 semester hours must be earned in courses numbered 300 or above.
 Specific course requirements are listed below.
 Courses may not duplicate those used to satisfy the requirements for the major.
-At least half of the credit for the minor must be taken with UMUC.